Gruz2520/Gruz2520/README.md

 - 🔭 I am a ML engineer and IT project manager from Russia.
 I am involved in research in various fields using machine learning and commercial development
 - 🎓 Student of the Higher School of Economics, Faculty of Computer Science, Software Engineering
-- ✍️ I am passionate about machine learning, DataScience, building IT processes, ambitious IT projects
+- ✍️ I am passionate about Machine Learning, DataScience, building IT processes, ambitious IT projects

 ## Experience